 Each campus program for minors has a program operator - whether an employee of the college or an independent third-party.
 The program operator is responsible for staffing the program that delivers services to minors.
 Each person employed in or by the program having contact with campers must complete a state-approved Sexual Abuse Awareness Training.
 The Texas A&M University System developed TrainTraq Course 2111652 which has been certified by the Texas Department of State Health Services (DSHS).
 This course can be accessed by internal employees and external volunteers of Tarleton State University sponsored Programs for Minors.

 The program operator must:

--Submit Campus Program for Minors Form within 5 days after the camp or program start date and simultaneously provide a copy by email to Tarleton’s Office of Risk Management and Safety (RMS) at firstname.lastname@example.org.
+-Submit Campus Program for Minors Form within 5 days after the camp or program start date and simultaneously provide a copy by email to Tarleton’s Office of Risk Management and Compliance (RMC) at email@example.com.

 What is Sexual Abuse Awareness Training?

 Sexual Abuse Awareness Training, generally, provides the following information: definitions and effects of sexual abuse and child molestation, typical patterns of behavior/methods abusers employ to victimize children (grooming behaviors), warning signs and symptoms associated with sexual abuse, requirements and methods for reporting suspected abuse, and recommended procedures to reduce the risk of sexual abuse.

 Sexual Abuse Awareness Training serves as the foundation of any safety system designed to protect children from child sexual abuse.